kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/trait.md

 If this trait is on a power, you instead make the trapping maneuver as part of the power activating and do not need to spend the AP, only using the rules presented in the maneuver.

 ### Reach

+The reach trait means that the weapon is designed to be used to perform the sweeping attack maneuver with a greater area.
+If the trait has a number in parenthesis after it, then that value is how many feet away the object can hit a creature with the sweeping attack.

+### Sweeping
-The reach trait means that the object is designed to be used to perform the sweeping attack maneuver.
-If the trait has a number in parenthesis after it, then that value is how many additional targets can be hit in a single attack.
+The sweeping trait means that the object is designed to be used to perform the sweeping attack maneuver.
+The trait will have a number in parentheses after it, that value is how many targets you can be hit in a single sweeping attack.

-If this trait is on a weapon, you still must take the trapping maneuver, and spend the AP.
+If this trait is on a weapon, you still must take the sweeping attck maneuver, and spend the AP.

 If this trait is on a power, you instead make the sweeping attack maneuver as part of the power activating and do not need to spend the AP, only using the rules presented in the maneuver.
+If the power does not also have the reach trait, then you can only hit creatures you would normally reach as per the sweeping attack maneuver.

 ### Charging
 The charging trait means that the object is designed to be effective when charging a target while mounted.
 Double the mounter creatures Strength Modifier is added to the Base Damage of an attack made while charging.